TLA-FLAT/FLAT/README.md

 ## Building a FLAT docker image if you have IMDI records ##

-If you have native CMD records you need both less and more.
-You won't need the IMDI conversion and the configuration for CMDIfied IMDI search.
+If you have IMDI records you can add the conversion to CMDI and the configuration for CMDIfied IMDI search.

 ```sh
 cd docker